OlexiyOdarchuk/OlexiyOdarchuk/README.md

 - `asyncio` — understanding asynchronous programming in Python

 🔹 **Currently learning:**
-- `C++ (But only the level required for college)` - We learn this in college now
+- `C++` — currently studying it in college

 🔹 **Next on the roadmap:**
-- `Java (But only the level required for college)` - I know that in the future in college we will learn this language
+- `Java` — planned for upcoming college semesters
-- `Rust` - I want to rewrite my bot to Rust because it's currently putting a lot of strain on the hardware
+- `Rust` — planning to rewrite my bot in Rust to improve performance and reduce hardware load

 🔹 **Everyday tools:**
 - `Arch Linux` as my main development OS